 Insurance Industry.
 Representing insurance companies, apart from what is known as "insurance defense" litigation, presents particular issues of regulation and organization.
 The insurance industry is highly complex, and legal work can involve, among other things, traditional corporate governance work, traditional finance industry issues, drafting policy provisions, dealing with agency networks and distributions issues, negotiating and drafting reinsurance treaties, licensing and other regulatory issues, litigation with policy-holders over coverage issues, rate-making in state administrative agencies, and insurance company insolvency (which is regulated by the individual states).
 Helpful courses include: Insurance Law; Administrative Law; Insurance Litigation; Securities Regulation; Admiralty Law.

 Extra-curricular activities include the Suffolk Business Law Association; Sports and Entertainment Law Association; Tax Moot Court; Securities Moot Court.
-The Business Law and Financial Services Concentration also facilitates placement in business law related internships.
+The Business Law and Financial Services Concentration also facilitates placement in business law related externships.